healixloo/bellx-hugo-research-group/content/tour/slider.md

         color: '#666'
         brightness: 0.7
         media: coders.jpg
-    - title: Lunch & Learn ☕️
+    - title: Break & Learn ☕️
       content: 'Share your knowledge with the group and explore exciting new topics together!'
       align: left
       background: